With the changing of the seasons, comes ensuring your rental inspection checklist gets your rental ready for cooler or warmer weather.

 Rental Inspection Checklist For Summer:

-Summer should primarily focus on how to keep your rental property cool and ensuring your rental property hasn’t received any damage from large snowfalls, gusty winter chills, or melting ice.
+Summer should primarily focus on how to keep your rental property cool and ensure your rental property hasn’t received any damage from large snowfalls, gusty winter chills, or melting ice.

 - Undo everything you did for winter prep